Subgraphs and motifs in a dynamic airline network

 \end{itemize}

-To summarize, we have proposed a simple subgraph-based centrality measure that focuses on membership of particular subgraphs, and is shown to be informative for particular topologies.
+To summarize, we have proposed an intuitive new subgraph-based centrality measure based on membership of particular subgraphs, that is informative for particular topologies.
 For instance, we find that Dallas Love Field (DAL) and Los Angeles (LAX) are very often part of 4-circle groups of airports, but are less likely (relative to other airports) to be part of completely-connected groups.
 The operational reasons for this structure are still unclear.
-These results stand in contrast to \citet{estrada_rodriguez-velazquez05}'s centrality, which computes (weighted) membership of closed walks, including subgraphs, of \emph{all} lengths and is, on this dataset at least, highly correlated with $DC$.\footnote{We do not suggest that $B_{SM}$ will be more informative than $B_{S}$ or $DC$ in general, or for all subgraphs.}
+These results stand in contrast to the subgraph centrality of \cite{estrada_rodriguez-velazquez05}, which is, on this dataset at least, highly correlated with $DC$.\footnote{We do not suggest that $B_{SM}$ will be more informative than $B_{S}$ or $DC$ in general, or for all subgraphs.}